Ukaypromise/Ukaypromise/README.md

 **My goal as a developer is to build digital solutions that solve real-world problems, provide value for businesses, and help people.**

   - 💻 I’m currently learning how to improve my code quality using SOLID principles and Design Patterns.
+  - 👀 I’m opend for a job offer.
   - 💬 I am looking at improving my Algo and DS skills.
   - ⚡ Quote: Living, learning, & leveling up!
   - 👀 I’m an passionate about Software Engineering.